SAP-samples/cloud-btp-cli-api-codejam/clone-this-repo.md

 ![opening the user directory](assets/open-user-dir.png)

 The Dev Space should restart and you should be able to explore the contents of this repository, and also the contents of your `.bashrc` file and `bin/` directory, for example.
 You can now explore the contents of the clone of this repo too.

-👉 Don't forget to open up a new terminal in the restarted Dev Space so you can continue where you left off now, back in the exercise.